Stankomash

 Stankomash (Станкомаш), previously known as Chelyabinsk Ordzhonikidze Plant, is a company based in Chelyabinsk, Russia and established in 1935.

 The Ordzhonikidze Plant has produced artillery shells and parts for armored vehicles for many years.
 The Production Association makes a wide mix of products including agricultural machinery, machine tools, consumer durables, and products for household use.
 The company was given its current name in 1994.

+It is the main production facility of the KONAR Industrial Group.